Current Affairs-Topics

 Current Humanitarian Situation

-The United Nations has declared a famine in Gaza due to escalation in the Gaza conflict, displacement, and severe restrictions on food and medical supplies.
+The United Nations has declared a famine in Gaza due to the escalation in the Gaza conflict, displacement, and severe restrictions on food and medical supplies.
 The Gaza ceasefire proposed under the Gaza Peace Plan is intended to immediately address these humanitarian challenges while laying the groundwork for sustainable peace.

 Implications for SSC Aspirants